 - The Foreign & Commonwealth Office - This website provides a variety of information on travel including travel insurance advice.

-- Tourism for All - The national charity dedicated to making tourism welcome for all people.
+- Tourism for All - The national charity dedicated to making tourism and travel accessible to all.

-- Association of British Travel Agents (ABTA) - ABTA offer an independent arbitration service if you've had a problem with one of their members.
+- Association of British Travel Agents (ABTA) - ABTA offers an independent arbitration service if you've had a problem with one of its members.

 Specialist travel insurance companies